 • Soil testing: Government officials periodically test the soil’s content every 2 years to keep track of the soil’s health.

-• Recommendations for fertiliser: Under the govt. policy, tailored recommendations on fertiliser are given based on soil testing so that they can improve the soil’s health.
+• Recommendations for fertiliser: Under the government. policy, tailored recommendations on fertiliser are given based on soil testing, so that they can improve the soil’s health.

-• Free testing: The policy provides free or subsidised soil testing of farmers so that they can work on their soil’s health.
+• Free testing: The policy provides free or subsidised soil testing for farmers so that they can work on their soil’s health, as well as digital access through the Soil Health Card app and Soil Health Card website.

-• Boost in productivity: The scheme aims to boost the productivity of farmers’ lands by improving the health of the soil from their land.
+• Boost in productivity: The scheme aims to boost the productivity of farmers’ lands by improving the health of the soil on their land.

 Also read: e-GOPALA App